turnspike/ninjarc/README.md

 cp -f ~/ninjarc/*.user ~
 ````

 Then edit to taste.
-This step is not usually needed for general sysadmin work on random servers.
+This step can usually be ignored for ops work on random servers.

 ---